 Absolutely a can’t miss item to put on your things to do in Prague list.

-Things to Do in Prague – Step Back in Time in Malá Strana
+Step Back in Time in Malá Strana

 After you are done exploring Prague Castle take a walk down the hill to the Mala Strana neighborhood.
 Marvel at the historic cobble stoned streets and the spectacular facades of the centuries old buildings.